-Whooping cough is a serious respiratory infection caused by a type of bacteria called Bordetella pertussis.
+Whooping cough, also called pertussis, is a serious respiratory infection caused by a type of bacteria called Bordetella pertussis.
 The infection causes violent, uncontrollable coughing that can make it difficult to breathe.
 While whooping cough can affect people at any age, it can be deadly for infants and young children.

-The incubation period (time between initial infection and the onset of symptoms) for whooping cough is seven to 10 days.
-(Kids Health) Early symptoms mimic the common cold and include a runny nose, cough, and fever.
+The incubation period (time between initial infection and the onset of symptoms) for whooping cough is about five to 10 days, but symptoms might not appear for as long as three weeks, according to the CDC.
+Early symptoms mimic the common cold and include a runny nose, cough, and fever.
 Within two weeks, a dry and persistent cough develops that makes breathing very difficult.
 Infants and children often make a “whoop” sound when they try to take a breath after coughing spells.

 This type of severe cough can also cause: